 The nomination-round survey goes live online as the October / November print issue hits newsstands and stays online for about three weeks.
+Unlike past years, nominations will take place online only for BOM20.
 We tally the votes to determine the finalists in each category—usually three, but from two to six depending on the number of legitimate contenders and the competitiveness in the top ranks.

-What comes next is something we tried for the first time in fall 2018: BOM Challenge Week.
-Between the nomination and final rounds, BOM Food + Drink finalists promoted themselves, many with specials.
-Readers had a week to sample the finalists so they would be able to vote with confidence.
+While we tally the nominations, the fun continues with BOM Challenge Week in mid-November.
+BOM Food + Drink finalists promote themselves, many with specials.
+Readers sample the finalists so they can vote with confidence.

-Final-round voting goes live about the third week of November, online only.
+Final-round voting goes live about the third week of November.
 We keep this round up through mid-December.
-Per contest rules, one vote per device—no ballot box stuffing here!
 In late December and early January, we contact winners to congratulate them and, except in the case of perennial winners, to learn more so we can write profiles.
 We ask winners to keep it to themselves until the BOM issue of the magazine is published.

 The Best of Morgantown issue hits stands and mailboxes in early February, letting everyone know who’s the BOM.
 And finally, around the end of February, the best of the best get together at the BOM party to celebrate another great year in Morgantown.

 Our schedule may shift in any year to accommodate our publishing needs and opportunities.
-The best way to stay on top of it is to subscribe to Morgantown magazine and follow us on Facebook, Instagram, and Twitter.
+The best way to stay on top of it is to subscribe to Morgantown magazine and follow us on Facebook and Instagram.

 When do the BOM surveys go live?

-The BOM19 nomination round goes live in mid-October and the final round on mid- to late-November.
+The BOM20 nomination round will go live in mid-October and the final round in mid- to late-November.
 But it’s no secret.
-The best way to be informed is to subscribe to Morgantown magazine and follow us on Facebook, Instagram, and Twitter.
+The best way to be informed is to subscribe to Morgantown magazine and follow us on Facebook and Instagram.

 Who can vote?

-Anyone can vote in the nomination and final rounds—one ballot per device.
+Anyone can vote in the nomination and final rounds.